halogod35/runescape-servers/README.md

 * NuScape - EoE/LGBTQ+ version of RuneScape.

-# 2001scape
+# 2001Scape
 OrginialScape includes many typos and an unrefined playstyle for the truly hardcore.
+If you failed to log out, your progress was not saved.
+Thankfully, dial-up is a thing of the past.
 ## Servers
 | Repo                                                             | Build        | Vanilla      | Language     | Status       | About        |
 | ---------------------------------------------------------------- | ------------ | ------------ | ------------ | ------------ | ------------ |